jgodi/angular-library-starter/README.md

 [http://jgodi.github.io/angular-library-starter/](http://jgodi.github.io/angular-library-starter/)

 ## Credits
-Huge thanks to [Valor Software](https://github.com/valor-software) for thier great angular component libraries which this was lifted from as a starter!
+Huge thanks to [Valor Software](https://github.com/valor-software) for their great angular component libraries which this was lifted from as a starter!